yllemo/Smart-Exam-Format/README.md

 ## Example Repository

-You can find an example implementation for parsing the **Smart Exam Format** and processing user responses in the provided code within this repository.
-Feel free to clone this repository, experiment, and contribute improvements!
+This repository includes example implementations for parsing the **Smart Exam Format**, AI-enhanced question generation, and analysis of exam results.
+Clone, experiment, and contribute improvements!

 ---